 - Practices and critiques of short oral presentations

 - Q&A with directors of graduate studies and current graduate students in the various multidisciplinary, M.D./Ph.D., and departmental graduate programs at Duke

 - Maintaining standards in the ethical conduct of research

 - Networking in science

-The Duke SROP program arranges a variety of social events throughout the summer, such as movie night, a North Carolina-style barbecue, games nights, and an evening at a Durham Bulls minor-league baseball game.
+The Duke SROP program arranges a variety of social events throughout the summer, such as movie night, a visit to the Duke Lemur Center, a North Carolina-style barbecue, games nights, and an evening at a Durham Bulls minor-league baseball game.

 Some examples of the special programming for SROP students include:

 SROP students get acquainted with Duke, discuss policies and procedures, and meet their faculty and laboratory research mentors at a welcome luncheon.

 Faculty and current students answer questions from SROP participants about the who, what, when, where, how, and why of applying and succeeding in graduate school.

 SROP students practice interview strategies with three or four faculty interviewers as though they are applying to graduate school and then receive advice on how to improve their chances for admission.